INA

 Membership

 Membership is open to any interested individuals, or libraries.
 Currently there are about 250 members worldwide.
 These include algologists, biostratigraphers, geologists, micropalaeontologists and oceanographers, in both universities and industry.
-Membership costs $50 per year, and $15 for students.
+Membership costs $50 per year, and $25 for student and retired members.
 See separate page for payment details.

 Meetings

 The INA organizes conferences approximately every two years.
-The next two meetings will be held in Yamagata (Japan) in 2010 convenor Ric Jordan; and in Cluj-Napoca (Romania) in 2012 convenor Carmen Chiara.
+The next meeting will be held in Llandudno, Wales in 2024 - convenor Simon Cole.

 INA Publications